chriswils95/chriswils.github.io/_pages/log.md

 Daily Progress

 - **Monday**: Meet with Andy, start working on the single bit Analysis
-- **Tuesday**: Create new branch, Readme, and contine working on Fault Injection Analysis
+- **Tuesday**: Create new branch, Readme, and continue working on Fault Injection Analysis
 - **Wednesday**: Create python scripts to help parse the radiation logs to find nearest neighbor and Up Time
 - **Thursday**: Create Histograms of the Up Time and nearest neighbor and create more python scrits for the cycles Analysis
 - **Friday**: Finished off all python scripts and histograms and focus on the readme